VarshaVinay/3-wandb/README.md

 # wandb

 This repository focuses on wandb tool usage.
-File resumeSweep.ipnb gives step by step clarity of using wandb resume sweep feature.
+File 1-resumeSweep.ipnb gives step by step clarity of using wandb resume sweep feature.